Don and Dan Take a Flight

 “That’s just what they want you to think, Dan.
 Now hurry!
 There’s not much time.”

 Suddenly, the lights go out.
 Someone has pulled the alarm!
 The sprinkler’s start drenching us with water, a siren is whirring, a bell is ringing, and red lights are flashing.
-As if my headache wasn’t bad enough already.

-Murky bursts in the door.
+Murky bursts into the door.

 “Quick!” he says “Come with me!”

 With his left hand he jerks me to my feet, and with his right hand he takes Bigote.
 Soon we are being pushed into the hallway, around a corner, through a corridor, as people all around us are running left and right, carrying folders, bundles of paper, laptops, and crying babies, trying to protect what they can from the sprinklers.

 After what seems like a long time, Murky slams us both against a wall.

 “Wait,” he says, as if we have a choice.
 He gets out a big bunch of keys like janitors always carry, fumbles a bit, finds the right one, and then opens a nearby door.

 “Come on!” he says, and grabs us again.

 Now we’re outside, somewhere in the airport.
 He puts us both in the back of one of those little golf cart things that security guards use, and begins to drive.